-It is therefore recommended that Council ADOPTS the Memorials in Public Reserves Policy as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council ADOPTS the Memorials in Public Reserves Policy as detailed in Attachment 1 to Report CJ228-12/16.

 Since its introduction in 2009, the City has received over 30 applications to install permanent memorials within public locations throughout the City in memory of loved ones who have passed.
 The Memorials in Public Reserves Policy required a decision of Council to support "significant person" applications, with four requests supported to date.